ryosuke-akashi/AtomREM/AtomREM_NEB/README.md

  That is why after NEB we should make relaxation of the cell parameters for each image independently (with the fix atomic positions).

-To generate jobs for PW relaxation with the fix atomic positions you can use script "gen\_PW\_relax.sh", which generates input files for quantum espresso (from standard input) with the different atomic coordinates (extracted from NEB calculation).
+To generate jobs for PW relaxation with the fix atomic positions you can use script "gen\_PW\_relax.sh", which generates input files for quantum espresso (from standard input "H3S.in") with the different atomic coordinates (extracted from NEB calculation).
 All calculations are saved to different folders, like IM\_1/, IM\_2/ , etc.

   **VIII) Calculate minimum energy path:**  To see energy minimum path we should to extract information about energies from PW relaxation